hddm-devs/hddm/docs/intro.rst

 tasks.

 Hierarchical bayesian estimation methods are quickly gaining popularity in cognitive sciences.
-While traditionally, models where either fit separately to individual subjects (thus not taking similarities of subjects into account) or to the whole group (thus not taking differences of subjects into account).
+Traditionally, models where either fit separately to individual subjects (thus not taking similarities of subjects into account) or to the whole group (thus not taking differences of subjects into account).
 Hierarchical bayesian